Petr Shelokhonov: Siberia

 After that, Petr's acting career was limited to Siberia, where he remained under suspicion as did many other survivors who were held by the Nazis in occupied territory during World War II.
 He managed to survive through the roughest realities of life under Soviet communism; but he did not stop telling funny political jokes about the Soviet leadership, so when his free spirited humor angered the hard liners, many doors closed.
-He moved to the Siberian city of Irkutsk and studied acting at the Irkutsk drama school, graduating in 1960, as actor.
+He moved to the Siberian city of Irkutsk and studied acting at the Irkutsk drama school, graduating in 1960, as an actor.
 Petr Shelokhonov was member of the Irkutsk State Drama Theater from 1957 to 1962.
 There he created a variety of characters ranging from Soviet working class heroes to Hamlet in Shakespeare's play.

-Chekhov's theatre
+Chekhov's Theatre

 From 1962 to 1968, Petr Shelokhonov worked as an actor and director at the Chekhov Drama Theatre in the city of Taganrog, Russia.
 There Shelokhonov created leading roles in several new productions of such classic plays by Anton Chekhov as Uncle Vanya in Uncle Vanya (Дядя Ваня), Ivanov in Ivanov (Иванов), Tuzenbach in Three Sisters (Три сестры), and Treplev in The Seagull (Чайка).
 In The Cherry Orchard, which he co-directed, he also played two opposing characters on different nights, alternating between the roles as Gayev, and as Lopakhin.
 Shelokhonov also appeared as Satin in The Lower Depths (На дне) by Maxim Gorky and as Derzhavin in Friends and Years by Leonid Zorin.
 His favorite role of that period was Platonov in the eponymous play by Anton Chekhov.
-In 1967, for the 50th anniversary of the Russian revolution of 1917, Shelokhonov was ordered by the Soviet Communist party to portray Lenin in several productions, an order no one could object in the Soviet Union.
+In 1967, for the 50th anniversary of the Russian Revolution of 1917, Shelokhonov was ordered by the Soviet Communist party to portray Lenin in several productions, an order no one could refuse in the Soviet Union.
 So, Shelokhonov portrayed Lenin in the style of satire, which angered the communists, but made common viewers smile.